Startr/WEB-Love-Canadians/src/AI.md

 **Apply Now** to become a Beta partner and place your institution at the cutting edge of educational technology.

-For more information and to schedule a session with our Startr.team, [contact us](/connecting) or reach out directly at ai.ed.info@Canadians.Love - Where Innovation Meets Education.
+For more information and to schedule a session with our Startr.Team, [contact us](/connecting) or reach out directly at ai.ed.info@Canadians.Love - Where Innovation Meets Education.